Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

     Alternatively, if you are using an IDE like IntelliJ IDEA, you can run the main application class directly.

-    The backend application will start, typically on port `8080`.
-You can verify its status by accessing the Swagger UI at `http://localhost:8080/swagger-ui.html`.
+    The backend application will start, typically on port `8081` as per our configuration refer to `application.properties`.
+You can verify its status by accessing the Swagger UI at `http://localhost:8081/swagger-ui.html`.

 ## 5.4 Frontend User Setup (ShoeShow-frontend-user)